 When you say you are travelling for work, people often believe that it is all fun and games and glamorous.
 Only people who do travel for work usually know that this is not the case.
 When you work at home, you know you are going to go back to your house at the end of the day and spend time with your family or in a generally much more peaceful place.

-When you are traveling, it is like the workday doesn’t end.
+When you are travelling, it is like the workday doesn’t end.
 You work in the same place, and you go back to sleep in a place that is not your home.
-It can end up being stressful especially for people who are not fans of traveling.
+It can end up being stressful especially for people who are not fans of travelling.

 Utilize this time well, and we can assure you that you will find yourself in a much better position soon enough: